eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 Scout
 ``````
-Scout should be used with a 'Scout' modem to enable all the devices smart features.
+Scout should be used with a *Scout modem* to enable all the device smart features.

 Device Id
-	The unique 15 digit IMEI number assigned to the Scout modem. (usually found on back of device)
+	The unique 15 digit IMEI number assigned to the *Scout modem*.
+Printed on the back of device.

 .. image:: datasource_datalogger_connection_scout.png
 	:scale: 50 %

 |

-.. note:: You need to save the Data Source before you can change the Device settings.
+.. note:: You need to *Save* the Source before you can change the Device settings.